markschl/seqtool-docs/_template/find.md

 > *Note*: use `--dropped <not_matched_out>` to write unmatched sequences to
 > another file.

-Often, searching in headers requires a regular expression (`-r/--regex`).
+To match a certain pattern, use a regular expression (`-r/--regex`).
 The following example extracts Genbank accessions from sequence headers that follow the old-style Genbank format: